shantdashjian/learning-center/README.md

 ![alt text](table.png "Table")

-  6. To do CRUD, I added an entity in my JPA project which mapped the 'course_enrollment' table to the 'courseEnrollemnt' object.
+  6. To do CRUD, I added an entity in my JPA project which mapped the 'course_enrollment' table to the 'courseEnrollment' object.
 Hibernate works behind the scenes to build the SQL queries.

 ![alt text](jpa-entity.png "JPA Entity")